IbrahimAli-git/SAD-ADR/0000-Using_Github.md

 # Lightweight ADR

 # Title
-Use GitHub for this task
+Use draw.io for domain modelling

 ## Status